SAP-samples/btp-bas-risk-management/documentation/develop/configure-BTP-account/README.md

 1. In [SAP BTP Cockpit](https://account.hana.ondemand.com/), open your global account and navigate to **[Boosters](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/fb1b56148f834749a2bf51127421610b.html?locale=en-US)**.

-2. Search for *Low-Code / No-Code App Development*.
+2. Search for *Prepare an Account for Developing Extension Applications*.

 > This booster will guide you through the process of enabling the tools, configuring entitlements, and assigning members on your SAP Business Technology Platform account.
 When this booster you will create an account with entitlements for the SAP Business Application Studio, Cloud Foundry Runtime, SAP HANA service and Launchpad service.